Using Formspree to add Contact Forms to Static Sites

 There is a limit to form submissions of 1000 per month (which is loads for the project I plan to use it on).
 You may want to pay for their gold features which give you unlimited form submissions and other features.

 Your email is naked in the HTML which could lead to bots or malicious folk picking it up from your code.

-Another worry is if the service was to suddenly go away you would lose an important bit of funcionality on your site.
+Another worry is if the service was to suddenly go away you would lose an important bit of functionality on your site.

-Despite these I still think that Formspree is a great tool, you can even submit files using it!
+Despite these I still think that Formspree is a great tool!